MicrosoftDocs/win32/desktop-src/Wua_Sdk/guidelines-for-asynchronous-wua-operations.md

 ---
-Description: This topic identifies guidelines for you to the follow when you perform asynchronous Windows Update Agent (WUA) operations. ms.assetid: 1fb16904-732d-4341-8267-ab8896fc0f7c
+description: This topic identifies guidelines for you to the follow when you perform asynchronous Windows Update Agent (WUA) operations. ms.assetid: 1fb16904-732d-4341-8267-ab8896fc0f7c
 title: Guidelines for Asynchronous WUA Operations ms.topic: article